Wolverine971/9takes/src/blog/enneagram/enneagram-type-2.md

 <li>Hosting Social Gatherings: Their warmth and caring nature make everyone feel welcome and cared for.</li>
 <li>In a Support Role in Crisis Situations: Their empathy and selflessness shine in helping those in need.</li>
 <li>Fundraising for Charities: Their genuine concern for others motivates them to go the extra mile.</li>
-<li>In Healthcare or Counseling: Their nurturing nature helps them connect and care for others effectively.</li>
+<li>In Healthcare or Counseling: Their nurturing nature helps them effectively connect and care for others.</li>
 </ul>

 </article>